4 Soothing Stretches That Relieve Sciatica Pain During Pregnancy

 - Choose supportive clothing like supportive shoes and pregnancy girdles to lift the uterus.

 - Many find relief with heat or cold applied to the painful area.
-If needed, ask your health care provider if you can take acetaminophen to lessen pregnancy sciatica pain (Note: Avoid most other over-the-counter pain medications when pregnant.)
+If needed, ask your health care provider if you can take acetaminophen to lessen sciatica pain (Note: Avoid most other over-the-counter pain medications when pregnant.)

-- If pregnancy sciatica pain persists, becomes severe, or increases in frequency, let your health care provider know.
+- If sciatica pain persists, becomes severe, or increases in frequency, let your health care provider know.
 Visiting a chiropractor may also help.

 - Exercise can also be helpful.
 Try Swimming, which can ease sciatica pain during pregnancy since water supports the baby’s weight, and yoga.
 Care should be taken as you exercise while pregnant, particularly if you were not active prior to your pregnancy.
 If in doubt, discuss which exercises might be right for you with your physician.